 Opposition Candidate's Victory Tossed Out In Istanbul Mayor's Race

 Turkish election authorities have voided a major election victory for the country's main opposition party, according to Turkish state media.
-A re-run of the election for the mayor of Istanbul, Turkey's most populous city, will reportedly be held on June 23.
+A rerun of the election for the mayor of Istanbul, Turkey's most populous city, will reportedly be held on June 23.

 Ekrem Imamoglu from the opposition Republican People's Party (known as the CHP) narrowly won the mayor's race on March 31.

 Imamoglu denounced the Turkish election authority in a speech to supporters on Monday, saying that they had buckled under pressure from the government, as Reuters reported.
-"They were placed under political pressure from day one."
+"They were placed under political pressure from day one," Imamoglu said.

-President Recep Tayyip Erdogan's party, which has held that position of mayor of Istanbul for some 25 years, had file a complaint against the result.
+President Recep Tayyip Erdogan's party, which has held that position of mayor of Istanbul for some 25 years, had filed a complaint against the result.

 Erdogan had said that there were "clearly irregularities" in the voting, as NPR's Peter Kenyon reported from Istanbul.
 According to the state-run Anadolu Agency, the country's Supreme Election Council ruled in favor of the ruling Justice and Development Party's complaint by seven votes to four.